shukebeta/chat-with-gpt/README.md

 Chat with GPT is an open-source, unofficial ChatGPT app with extra features and more ways to customize your experience.
 It connects ChatGPT with ElevenLabs to give ChatGPT a realistic human voice.

-This is a fork of from [cogent-apps](https://github.com/cogentapps/chat-with-gpt) that is no longer maintained.
+This is a fork of [cogent-apps](https://github.com/cogentapps/chat-with-gpt) that is no longer maintained.

 You can [self-host with Docker](#running-on-your-own-computer).